 - 1. Follow the procedure from step 1 to step 6 in Updating the BIOS in Windows to download the latest BIOS setup program file. - 2.
 Create a bootable USB drive.
-For more information, see the knowledge base article 000145519 at www.dell.com/support. - 3.
-Copy the BIOS setup program file to the bootable USB drive.
+For more information, search the Knowledge Base Resource at www.dell.com/support.

-- 4. Connect the bootable USB drive to the computer that needs the BIOS update. - 5.
+- 3. Copy the BIOS setup program file to the bootable USB drive. - 4.
+Connect the bootable USB drive to the computer that needs the BIOS update. - 5.
 Restart the computer and press F12. - 6.
-Select the USB drive from the One Time Boot Menu. - Type the BIOS setup program filename and press Enter.
+Select the USB drive from the One Time Boot Menu. - 7.
+Type the BIOS setup program filename and press Enter.
 The BIOS Update Utility appears. - 8.
 Follow the on-screen instructions to complete the BIOS update.

-Updating the BIOS from the F12 One-Time boot menu
+Updating the BIOS from the F12 One Time Boot menu

-Update your computer BIOS using the BIOS update.exe file that is copied to a FAT32 USB drive and booting from the F12 One-Time boot menu.
+Update your computer BIOS using the BIOS update.exe file that is copied to a FAT32 USB drive and booting from the F12 One Time Boot menu.